Vehicle Image Generation Going Well with The Surroundings: Related works

 \section{Related works}

-Experiencing tremendous advances in classification \cite{he2016deep,hu2017squeeze}, object detection \cite{dai2016r,liu2016ssd,redmon2016you,jeong2017enhancement} and segmentation \cite{long2015fully}, computer vision has began to make a progress in the field of generative models.
-Applications such as image restoration \cite{galteri2017deep,guo2017one2many,yoo2018image} and super-resolution \cite{ledig2017photo,dahl2017pixel} have substantially benefited from the growth of generative models.
-In this part, we shortly review some of works related to our method.

-In order to synthesize a lifelike image, many researches utilized label maps or contours as a guide to generate a real image.
-Isola et al. \cite{isola2017image} proposed a method to transform any kind of blueprint into the desired output using GAN: for example, a sketch into a colored image, a gray-scale map into a satellite picture and a label map into a real city scape.
-Chen et al. \cite{chen2017photographic} adopted a feature learning method by defining layer-wise losses.
-This enabled to transform a high resolution semantic layout into an actual image.
-Patch-based methods such as \cite{wang2017discriminative} enabled high quality image translation with an image size more than 512 $\times$ 512.
-Generating objects in locations decided by a user has been possible in the work of Hong et al. \cite{hong2018learning} using generative adversarial network.
-However, input layouts used in all of these methods are expensive to prepare in real world since it should be annotated pixel-wise.
-Despite the rich information they contain, making segmentation labels costs much more than just annotating bounding boxes.
+In order to synthesize a lifelike image, many researchers utilized label maps or contours as a guide to generate a real image.
+Isola \textit{et al.}\cite{ref_article10} proposed a method to transform any kind of blueprint into the desired output using GAN.
+Chen \textit{et al.}\cite{ref_article2} adopted a feature learning method by defining layer-wise losses.
+This enabled transforming a high-resolution semantic layout into an actual image.
+Patch-based methods such as the work of Wang \textit{et al.} \cite{ref_article13} enabled high-quality image translation with an image size more than 512 $\times$ 512.
+Generating objects in locations decided by a user has been possible in the work of Hong \textit{et al.} \cite{ref_article8} using generative adversarial network.
+However, input layouts used in all of these methods are expensive to prepare in real-world since they should be annotated pixel-wise, which requires much more cost than just annotating bounding boxes.

-Researches trying to generate more complicated context using clues in the image have been proposed recently.
-Image completion is a task of filling an appropriate image segment into a vacated region of a real world image.
+Studies trying to generate more complicated context using clues in the image have been proposed recently.
+Image completion is the task of filling an appropriate image segment into a vacated region of a real-world image.
 The model must learn to paint the image through the blank area.
 For example, in an image of a building, the corner of a window is removed and then the model must fill it up with glass and bricks aside.
 Coming to an image of a human face, one of the eyes or the nose is erased and the network recovers it in a natural form.